 8. The heorine who get spontaneously drenched every time the dude looks at them

 I’m not lying.
 This. happens. so. often.
-Not to me – presumably not to most women – but in romances? constantly.
+Not to me – I wish, ha – but in romances? constantly.
 The man sends her a smoldering look (he’s always smoldering, someone should really deploy a fire extinguisher), and she just gushes.
 Look, I’ve been attracted to people, I’ve felt intense desire.
 But it takes more than a look across a room to call for a panty change.
 If things were that easy… which brings me to the next –

 9. The simultaneous orgasm